Expenses (2024-25)

 Walla Walla University provides aircraft with the fuel costs covered by the rental rate.
 If a flight is not operated from our home airport and a fuel purchase is necessary, fuel can be charged to an aircraft credit card.
 An additional variable fuel surcharge fee will apply to any of these external fuel purchases made above a specified surcharge rate.
 This rate is variable depending on current regional and national fuel prices.
 The current fuel surcharge rate can be found at the Flight Center or by contacting a flight director.
 For further details consult the Aviation Program Procedures and Regulations document at fly.wallawalla.edu.

-Due to federal regulations, international students, including students from Canada, cannot major or minor in aviation, and cannot take any flight training classes.
+Due to federal regulations, international students, including students from Canada, cannot major or minor in aviation, and may not enroll in any flight training classes.
 International Students are allowed to take Intro to Flight.

 Music Curriculum Fees